 Spearman’s Two-factor Theory of Intelligence

 Charles Edward Spearman proposed his two-factor theory of intelligence in 1904.
 He was the first who introduced the concept of general intelligence called the ”g” factor.
 To develop his theory, he analyzed different mental aptitude and cognitive tests given by the participants.
 He noticed that the scores of the same participants were almost similar in every test.
 Those who had a good score in one aptitude test had also scored well in other aptitude tests, and those who performed badly in one test also performed similarly in other tests, which represents that there exists a factor that is common to all the intellectual and cognitive abilities of the person.
 Using the factor analysis technique, a technique through which various correlated variables are reduced to the lower number of factors, he examined the cognitive tests and concluded that factors related to intelligence can be measured and expressed numerically, its mathematical explanation is discussed further in this article.
 Spearman stated that various mental traits are not independent of each other, and there exists a common factor in all the cognitive abilities of the person, he called this common factor a general factor or ”g” factor.
-He proposed that intelligence consists of two factors, i.e., the ”g” factor (general ability) and the ”s” factor (specific ability), where the ”g” factor is involved in every intellectuals task of the person, and the ”s” factor is responsible for only the specific intellectual abilities of the person.
-It is to be noted that although the name of this theory is two-factor, there are more than just two factors, one is the general factor, and others are the s factors as there could be several “s” factors depending upon the number of specific abilities in each test.
+He proposed that intelligence consists of two factors, i.e., the ”g” factor (general ability) and the ”s” factor (specific ability), where the ”g” factor is involved in every general mental ability task of the person, and the ”s” factor is responsible for only the specific intellectual abilities of the person.
+It is to be noted that although the name of this theory is two-factor, there are more than just two factors as the s factor has various sub-factors, depending upon the number of specific abilities in each test.
 It means that there are two different ‘kinds of factors,’ i.e., a general factor and specific factors.
-The specific abilities of a person may be, drawing interference, coding abilities, mathematical abilities, and so on.
+The specific abilities of a person may be drawing interference, coding abilities, mathematical abilities, and so on.

 In 1927, Spearman published his book, “The Abilities of Man,” in which he called the ”g” factor as ‘mental energy,’ and elaborated the concepts of the ”g” and ”s” factors.
 He stated that the degrees of the ”g” factor or general intelligence vary in every individual, and the ”g” factor of the person can not be increased upon training, but ”s” factors can be improved.
 Mathematically, The total intelligence score of the person (I) is the sum of the ”g” factor and ”s” factors that an individual possesses, i.e.,